 How Do We Get to The Center?

 See the Driving Directions links.
-You must book parking for your group.
+There is a parking lot directly behind The Center, but you must book parking for your group online.
 Search for the lot at 821 N. Howard Street, Baltimore, MD here.

 What are some interesting things to do and good places to eat in Baltimore?